camilla-zhang/camilla-zhang/README.md

 My current favorite topic is machine learning, but I am interested in learning data visualization techniques, SQL, and time series analysis.

-- I am currently learning: Machine learning with Python, spatial statistics with QGIS, R, and Python, and survey methodology
+- I am currently learning: Machine learning with Python, spatial statistics (with QGIS, R, and Python), and regression and probability models with R
 - Languages: R, Python, Java

 ⚡ Fun facts: